jceipek/jceipek.github.com/content/resume/index.md

     altImage="Stage Act for The Under Presents VR experience" callouts=[
-    "Developed prize-winning first prototype and core multiplatform architecture for award-winning VR game *Virtual Virtual Reality*, with 50k+ installs and majority 5-star ratings.", "Spearheaded and lead development of multiplayer services and backend infrastructure for virtual reality live theater experience showcased at *Sundance Film Festival* and backed by *Oculus*.", "Amplified the efforts of my talented collaborators; learning, using, and teaching languages, techniques, and pre-release technologies as needed."
+    "Developed prize-winning first prototype and core multiplatform architecture for award-winning VR game *Virtual Virtual Reality*, with 50k+ installs and majority 5-star ratings.", "Spearheaded and led development of multiplayer services and backend infrastructure for virtual reality live theater experience showcased at *Sundance Film Festival* and backed by *Oculus*.", "Amplified the efforts of my talented collaborators; learning, using, and teaching languages, techniques, and pre-release technologies as needed."
     ]